soilah/prometheus-auto-install/README.md

 - [ ] Add support for Raspberry pi (arm64)

 # How to Use This?
 Whether you are using this to install individual components or the full app, it is best to start scripts from the cloned repository.
-If you copy scripts anywhere else, the behaviour of the scripts is not guaranteed. **Note that these scripts will add Prometheus and other utilities to systemd as services, and enable the by default**.
+If you copy scripts anywhere else, the behaviour of the scripts is not guaranteed. **Note that these scripts will add Prometheus and other utilities to systemd as services, and enable them by default**.

 ## Full Installation
 Full intallation is currently a work in progress.
 Until now all services except blackbox exporter has been included in the new, updated full installation script.